 West Georgia Technical College is adamantly opposed to inappropriate workplace behavior, including unlawful harassment, discrimination, and retaliation, and will take effective measures to stop such behaviors.
 Since the College can take action to stop such behavior only if it is aware of such activities, it is crucial that employees seek assistance.
 Please seek assistance if you feel that you have been personally harassed, discriminated against, or have been retaliated against.

-Grievance Procedure
+Reporting Procedure

-The following procedure is to be used in reporting and settling grievances in regard to the policy on the previous page.
+The following procedure is to be used in reporting and settling grievances in regard to Unlawful Harassment and Discrimination